pkucmus/micropython-pms7003/readme.md

     pms = PMS7003()
     pms_data = pms.read()

 `PMS7003.read()` will return a dictionary with *the oldest* read that is in the buffer.
-It means that your reads will always be a bit off in time, depending on the UART's buffer size an the frequency of your reads.
+It means that your reads will always be a bit off in time, depending on the UART's buffer size and the frequency of your reads.
 It's generaly a good idea not to read faster than the device writes.

-The dicrionary will contain the following data:
+The dictionary will contain the following data:

 Key         | Description |
 :-----------|:------------------------------------------------------------